How to Wash Hoka Running Shoes

 What to Do if Your Hoka Running Shoes Get Wet

 So, you were out for a run in the rain, and now your Hoka shoes are soaked through.
 Don’t despair!
 You can do a few things to salvage your shoes and ensure they don’t get ruined.
 First, take out the insoles and let them dry separately.
-Then stuff the shoes with newspaper to help absorb the moisture.
+Then, stuff the shoes with newspaper to help absorb the moisture.

 You can also place them in front of a fan to speed up the drying process.
 Once they’re mostly dry, sprinkle some baby powder or cornstarch inside the shoes to absorb any remaining moisture.
 Finally, put the insoles back in and let the shoes finish drying overnight.
 With any luck, your shoes will be as good as new come morning.